zvit/Google-Search-To-Web/README.md

 This script runs on Google search pages and modifies the URL to include helpful parameters:

-1. When you search on Google, it automatically redirects to web results with 50 results per page
+1. When you search on Google, it automatically redirects to the dedicated "Web" tab results (not the default mixed "All" results) with 50 results per page
 2. If you manually click on "All", "Images", "Videos", or other tabs, the script detects this and respects your choice
 3. The script works in the background without requiring any user interaction